Snow at the Shrine Entrance by Kawase Hasui

 Are they leaving something, or someone, behind?
 Are they headed toward a new adventure?
 Are they stepping in to worship, or simply to stroll?
 There is a lot for me to contemplate, as I, too, find myself embodied in this figure.

 I began the Japanese Literature Challenge in 2006.
 In many ways, it has fostered a greater awareness and affection for Japanese literature, both for myself and for other readers.
-Tony, in particular, comes to my mind, for the ways that he has shared this love of translated literature and gone to host January in Japan.
+Tony, in particular, comes to my mind, for the ways that he has shared this love of translated literature and gone on to host January in Japan.
 I can think of many others who have faithfully participated, such as Emma and Nadia, too many to name, really.

 When Winter comes, when I think toward what I’ll read in January, it always focuses on Japanese literature.
 Yet, I find myself challenged this year, not because of my blog, necessarily, but because of my heart.
 Literally.
 In May, I passed out cold such that my husband called an ambulance to carry me off to the hospital.
 Since then, I have had a series of tests done, and it appears I need surgery on my heart this December.
 No one is more surprised than I am.